alanwatsonforster/glass/aircraftdatacards/Vampire.md

 - 7 former Egyptian AF delivered to Jordan in 1956
 - 13 former Egyptian AF delivered to Saudia Arabia in 1957

+### J28A

+- Swedish version of F Mk I (Wikins).

+Used by: Sweden, Austria, and Dominican Republic

 ### Vampire T.55

 ### Engines